• Home

 Our history

-The Buffalo Youth Nation project (BYNP) also known as Wakanyeja Tatanka Oyate is a Native led, all volunteer 501(c)(3) nonprofit organization founded in 2018 as a non profit by Lisa Ansell Frazier, a member of the Cheyenne Sioux Tribe.
-Based in Wyoming, BYNP is dedicated to enhancing food sovereignty and resource security for Native Youth, families, and communities.
-BYNP became a 501(c)(3) in October of 2020
+The Buffalo Youth Nation Project (BYNP), or Wakanyeja Tatanka Oyate, was founded in 2018 by Lisa Ansell Frazier of the Cheyenne River Sioux Tribe.
+Based in Wyoming, BYNP is an all-volunteer, Native-led organization focused on strengthening food sovereignty and resource access for Native youth, families, and communities.
+BYNP achieved its 501(c)(3) nonprofit designation in October 2020.

 Bynp